sensu/sensu-docs-legacy/0.9/faq.md

 Standalone-checks are configured in this example: http://blog.pkhamre.com/2012/03/21/sensu-standalone-checks/

+## How do checks run (Ruby)?
+Checks can be run on the machine with external (machine supplied) and internal (Sensu supplied) Ruby.
+The Sensu wrapper script should set internal/external with `EMBEDDED_RUBY`.
+See `/etc/default/sensu` on your machine.

+## My machine can't find Ruby, what to do?

+* Check that your PATH is set correctly, when the service runs, it should indicate an embedded ruby binpath if you're using an embedded ruby.
+* Try running a check that is entirely this command: `/usr/bin/env ruby -v` and watch the output.
+* Check your scripts line-ending.
+It may affect the shebang line: within each script you make or use, you should run Unix line encoding on a Unix machine (and proper endings on other OSs).

 ## What is safe mode and how can I determine if it is enabled?

 ...